 Step Three: Will I Enjoy?

-It is not wrong to work for the benefits of your labors.
+It is not wrong to work for the benefit of your labor.
 Some have said that “love is an act without an expectation of anything in return.”
 The Bible teaches a different idea; there is a reward for work, which you should expect from your marriage.

 Jesus will receive the work of His hands (Hebrews 12:2; Ephesians 5:27).
 It does not have to be wrong to want to enjoy the benefits of your labor.
 However, it would be a mistake to expect benefits without doing the hard work to earn them.
 The idea of sowing and reaping is not always negative.
 Are you enjoying the benefits of the work you have put into your marriage?